Olena457/dev-journey/README.md

 ## Landing Page Structure
 - Header with navigation
-- 11 sections with project information, skills, and contacts
+- 11 sections with  information
-- Footer with additional information
+- Footer with contacts
-- Mobile menu for smartphone users
+- Mobile menu

 ---

 ## Purpose
 This landing page was created as a demonstration of my skills in web development, design, and modern tooling.
-It combines technical expertise (Next.js, React, TypeScript) with creativity (CSS, Canvas, and 3D animations).
+It combines technical expertise (Next.js, React, TypeScript) with  (CSS, Canvas, and 3D animations).

 First, run the development server: